bodywork-ml/bodywork-docs/docs/cli_reference.md

 $ bodywork configure-cluster
 ```

 Prepare your Kubernetes cluster for use with Bodywork.
 Creates a dedicated Bodywork namespace, together with service accounts and roles for managing pipeline orchestration.

+!!! warning "Run this command before you try to run any others"
+    This only needs to be done once per-cluster.
+It will also be triggered automatically if you try and create deployment without it, but if you try to do anything else you will be met with errors.

 ---